scuzzydude/asimov/asimov.md

 Houston faced New York in the finals, and it was a dog fight.
 I almost lost my mind when the Game 5 broadcast was interrupted to follow the O.J.
 Simpson Bronco chase.
 The Rockets were down 3-2 for the final two games in Houston.
 In game six, facing elimination, Hakeem had the **greatest block in NBA history**, denying John Starks a game winning shot at the buzzer.[^79]

 Hakeem didn't have a sidekick; he had a team of heroes.
 Kevin Costner, you should have done your market research.
 There was already an American Mad Max by way of Florida.
 Vernon Maxwell was almost exactly the kind of player Michael Jordan was, except without all the vanity.
 Vernon wasn't vain.
 Instead, he was bat-shit crazy.
 Sam Cassell, the rookie, owning the offense, making the Knicks look the fool.
 Before he was Big-Shot Bob with seven rings, he was Robert Horry with the tomahawk jam and relentless D on the biggest stage.
-Other games it was Kenny Smith, Otis Thorpe, Mario Ellie or Carl Herrera.
+In other games it was Kenny Smith, Otis Thorpe, Mario Ellie or Carl Herrera.
 It was as if Hakeem got to the locker room early, chose a random teammate, and sprinkled a little *Dream* dust on their uniform before the game.

 The Rockets won game seven of the finals at home and brought the city of Houston its first major sports championship.
 We Believed It.
 It was true.

 What came next?
 It's a travesty of history that the Rocket's championship repeat came sandwiched in between Michael Jordan's double three-peat.
 I want to write about the second run, but another 20,000 words about basketball might be too much.
 It is the greatest story in the history of sports, and has so many tangents and connections, I don't want to try to condense the glory.
 When there is a Scoot for the Houston Rockets, that story will be my first contribution to the scootchain.
 I'll spin that into legend that will go down as the greatest tale of team genius in the history of mankind.

 Hakeem Olajuwon is not the GOAT because he was the greatest basketball player that has ever lived.
 I concede that to Jordan without argument.
 Hakeem Olajuwon is the GOAT because he made every player around him better by an order of magnitude.
 Ask any player on those two championship teams, and they'll tell you the same thing -- they played beyond their limits because of Olajuwon.
-The real *Dream Team* was Hakeem's team, inspired, relentless, genius.
-That other *Dream Team*, Michael Jordan and his corporate sponsored dirty traveling vanity band.
+The real *Dream Team* was Hakeem's team: inspired, relentless, genius.
+That other *Dream Team*: Michael Jordan and his corporate sponsored dirty traveling vanity band.

-The second type of hero that personifies the city of Houston is a different kind of hero.
+The second type of hero that personifies the City of Houston is a different kind of hero.
 Luckily, the Rockets were able to fill their entire roster in those championship years with these kinds of heroes.
 Heroes like Mario Ellie, Kenny Smith, Robert Horry, Otis Thorpe, Vernon Maxwell, Sam Cassel, Matt Bullard, Clyde Drexler, Carl Herrera, and Scott Brooks.
-These heroes fit a certain kind of mold, a kind of reluctant hero role, one well personified by the astronauts like Dick Scobee, as well as the engineers in Mission Control who brought the astronauts of Apollo 13 back home from lunar orbit alive.
+These heroes fit a certain kind of mold, a kind of reluctant hero role, one well personified by astronauts like Dick Scobee, as well as the engineers in Mission Control who brought the astronauts of Apollo 13 back home from lunar orbit alive.
 And further back than that, the roughnecks and engineers who turned a mosquito-infested backwater swamp into the Energy Capital of the World.
 And even beyond that, to one of America's greatest and most original heroes, Sam Houston himself.

 The common characteristic of these heroes is they shut up and got the job done, by whatever means necessary.